 Grand National Tips FAQs

-The current favourite to win the 2026 Grand National is Iroko (7/1).
-Haiti Couleurs and I Am Maximus are also in the running for the Grand National.
+The current favourite to win the 2026 Grand National is I Am Maximus (10/1).
+Haiti Couleurs and Jagwar are also in the running for the Grand National.

 The Grand National will take place on Saturday 11th April 2026.
 The huge event, which takes place at Aintree every year, will attract fans from across the world.